andrewferrier/debugprint.nvim/README.md

 *   The filename/line number they are being inserted on.

-*   A counter which increases over the duration of a NeoVim session each time a statement is generated.
+*   A snippet of the line above or below and a unique counter value from the NeoVim session to help identification in debug output.

 *   (optionally) A variable (which may be automatically picked up from an identifier/variable name under the cursor).